What are the needs?

-Prone to natural disasters such as cyclones, flooding and droughts, families in Southern Africa and the Indian Ocean affected by these disasters flee their homes and seek shelter where their area is struck.
+The Southern Africa and Indian Ocean region is prone to recurrent natural disasters such as cyclones, floods and droughts.
 This southernmost region of the African continent comprises of Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa Swaziland, Zambia, Zimbabwe and the Islands of Comoros, Madagascar, Seychelles and Mauritius.